imgag/ClinCNV/doc/somatic_CNA_analysis.md

 ### BAF visualisation

+This part is explanation of the weird plots you will get in the folder with `baf` files you've specified.
+If you run `ClinCNV` for the first time, you may skip this part.

 #### Barplots of deviated positions per chromosome arm
 You can find there barplots showing number of chromosome arms with significant deviations in BAFs between tumor and normal samples.
-They show proportion of SNVs with significantly (p-value<0.05) different BAFs within the tumor-normal pair, thus, 1.0 indicates that 100% of SNVs have deviations in BAFs (thus can indicate presence of aneuploidy with high tumor content in the particular sample and chromosome arm), 0.0 indicated that 0% of SNVs have deviations.
-By random, we expect approximately 5% of SNVs having deviations, even if no CNAs happen in particular region.
+They show proportion of SNVs with significantly (p-value<0.01) different BAFs within the tumor-normal pair, thus, 1.0 indicates that 100% of SNVs have deviations in BAFs (thus can indicate presence of aneuploidy with high tumor content in the particular sample and chromosome arm), 0.0 indicated that 0% of SNVs have deviations.
+By random, we expect less than 5% of SNVs having deviations, even if no CNAs happen in particular region - since quite a lot of SNVs are false positives due to alignment problems, this number is not equal to 5%.

 ![Barplot of deviated BAFs on chromosome arm level][BAF_barplot]